UVRI-BCB/PathogenGenomicsTraining/docs/analysis.md

 For participants using Mobaxterm, we could simply download, by navigating to the `qc` directory in the left panel of mobaxterm window and downloading the MultiQC report to a desired folder on own computer.

 We use `trim_galore` for adaptor and quality trimming.
 Below is an example, the cut-offs on quality scores, length, e.t.c indicated below are arbitrary.
-In practice, the choice of these parameters guided by the assessment made on the QC plots generated above.
+In practice, the choice of these parameters is guided by the assessment made on the QC plots generated above.

 ```
 mkdir trimmed